Disney's Yacht Club Resort

 Disney's Yacht Club Resort is a New England nautical-themed resort at Walt Disney World.
-First opened on November 5, 1990, it is one of several Epcot Area Resorts.
+First opened on November 5, 1990, it is one of the several Epcot Area Resorts.
 Disney's Yacht Club is located next to a sister resort, Disney's Beach Club Resort, and across Crescent Lake from Disney's BoardWalk Resort.
 The resort is owned and operated by Disney Parks, Experiences and Products.
-It was designed by the firm of the 2011 Driehaus Prize winner, Robert A.M.
+It was designed by Robert A.M.
 Stern Architects.

 Resort features

 Disney's Yacht and Beach Club resorts share resources, including staff and management.
-Boat transportation from the resort runs to Epcot and Disney's Hollywood Studios, as well as the BoardWalk and the Walt Disney World Swan & Walt Disney World Dolphin resorts.
-The resort is about five minutes walking distance from Epcot and roughly 15 minutes walking to Disney's Hollywood Studios.
-Guests can use the back entrance to Epcot through the World Showcase between the France and the UK Pavilions.
+Boat transportation from both of the resorts run to Epcot and Disney's Hollywood Studios, as well as the BoardWalk and the Walt Disney World Swan & Walt Disney World Dolphin resorts.
+The resort is about five minutes walking distance from Epcot and roughly 15 minutes walking distance to Disney's Hollywood Studios.
+Guests are allowed to use the International Gateway entrance to Epcot through the World Showcase between the France and the UK Pavilions.

 The Yacht Club is home to a 73000 sqft Convention Center shared with the Beach Club.

-Dining

-Yachtsman Steakhouse - A restaurant that serves steakhouse dishes with a nautical theme in a ship-shaped restaurant layout.
-It serves dinner only.

-Ale & Compass Restaurant (formerly Captain's Grille & Yacht Club Galley) - A casual dining restaurant for breakfast, lunch, and dinner and a buffet option for breakfast only.
-It features similar nautical theming to that of the Yachtsman Steakhouse, but a more casual atmosphere.

-Hurricane Hanna's - A poolside counter-service restaurant that serves mostly fast-food American cuisine.

-Recreation

-Stormalong Bay - The resorts' main pool complex which resembles a beach-side water park with its sand-bottom pools, a circular lazy river, waterfall, and the "Shipwreck"; a large replica of a ship wreck with one of the highest resort water slides at Walt Disney World.
-The pool complex offers a poolside counter-service restaurant and bar, a children's shallow area, and an elevated tanning deck.
-It is centrally located between both resorts facing Crescent Lake.

-Quiet pool - The "quiet pool" is located on the far end of the resort in a garden area.